Why are bees important? And how you can help them

 Why are bees important?

-Bees are our predominant pollinators, pollinating a third of the food we eat and 80% of flowering plants.
+According to the Food and Agricultural Organisation of the United Nations, approximately 80% of all flowering plants are specialised for pollination by animals, mostly insects (which includes bees).
 Pollination is crucial because many of our vegetables, fruits and the crops that feed our livestock rely on it to be fertilised, so without it, we could go hungry.
 Vegetables such as broccoli, asparagus and cucumber rely on the pollination of bees, as do apricots, strawberries, apples, tomatoes and almonds.

-Whilst there are other methods of pollination, including by the wind, birds, bats and other insects, wild bees are amongst the most important pollinators because they are capable of pollinating on a much bigger scale.
+While there are other methods of pollination, including by the wind, birds, bats and other insects, wild bees are among the most important pollinators because they are capable of pollinating on a much bigger scale.
 It has been estimated that it would cost farmers in the UK an incredible £1.8 billion per year to manually pollinate their crops, which just further emphasises the importance of bees.

 The importance of honey